Carolyn Davidson (diplomat)

 Carolyn Jayne Davidson (born 18 April 1964) is a British diplomat who has been the British consul general to Osaka since August 2021.
 She was previously the British ambassador to Guatemala from November 2017 to August 2019.

 Career

 Davidson joined the Foreign Office in 1986.
 She succeeded her husband Tom Carter.
+While the couple working in Zambia they shared the diplomatic post, an arrangement which had not been previously tried.